erroronline1/qualitymanagement/administration/readme.md

 # one word or three to the core documents use

-these are microsoft office documents with some vba-code code implemented
+these are microsoft office documents with some vba-code implemented

 ## template_file.docm
 this is the main template containing the basic functions for importing modules for version control and registration. you have to set up basically the language code according to available local modules and the level of parental folders according to the relative vb_library location. this is one level up by default.